 Q-Q plots for forecasts at day 6 focus on warm temperatures during summer in Fig.~\ref{fig:consistency}(a) and on cold temperatures during winter in Fig.~\ref{fig:consistency}(c).
 For the former, both PGW and IFS forecasts can capture the observed extreme temperatures with PGW displaying a general offset consistent with the PGW bias at day 6 in Fig.~\ref{fig:surf}.
 For the latter, extremely low temperatures are not fully captured, neither by PGW nor by IFS, as already illustrated in the case study in Fig.~\ref{fig:case}.
 In Northern Europe, very low temperatures are reached closest to the ground during clear-sky nights over snow-covered regions.
 This cooling is not fully captured by IFS during the evaluated period \citep{day2020}.

-Observation rank histograms are used to check if the forecasts cover the observed range at each station separately.
+Observation rank histograms (ORH) are used to check if the forecasts cover the observed range at each station separately.
+With OHR, we visualize how forecasts fall within the observed empirical distribution during the verification period.
 This diagnostic includes all stations rather than focusing on the hottest or coldest temperatures in the verification domain as in a Q-Q plot.
 A flat histogram indicates that the distribution of forecasts and observed temperatures is similar.
 This is the case for the IFS forecasts over the summer in Fig.~\ref{fig:consistency}(b) while the tilted histogram for PGW reflects a systematic bias in the forecast.
 During winter, the IFS forecasts tend to be too cold at night time over mainland Europe \citep{sandu2020} while still not reaching extremely low temperatures in Northern Europe, as shown in Fig.~\ref{fig:consistency}.
 The overall negative bias leads to an over-populated first bin of the IFS histogram in Fig.~\ref{fig:consistency}(d) whilst PGW does not fully capture the lowest temperature at each station leading to underpopulated first bins of the histogram.